libp2p/go-libp2p-peer/README.md

 // A peers ID is the hash of its public key pid, err := peer.IDFromPublicKey(pub) if err != nil { panic(err) }

+// A peers ID corresponding to Ed25519 pk
+// embeds the public key in the ID itself pid, err := peer.IDFromEd25519PublicKey if err != nil { panic(err) }

 ```

 Go to https://godoc.org/github.com/libp2p/go-libp2p-peer